-8 The Evidence base
+8. The evidence base

-- 8.1 The evidence base for the review of the NP, set out in separate documents, comprises: - (i) A record of engagement and consultation.
-(This will become the Consultation Statement for Submission, after the approach to and outcomes of the Reg.
-14 community and external consultations have been added).
+- 8.1 The evidence base for the review of the NP, set out in separate documents, comprises: - (i) A record of engagement and consultation which has been included in the Consultation Statement for Submission.
 At present it is a simple list of meetings/events with links for people to look at more details.
 There is a short introductory text explaining the commitment to engagement and transparency and highlighting key decisions and dates.

-- (ii) Housing Site Assessment.
-This is a comprehensive document which describes the process (including a summary of targeted engagement and consultation), gives details of the methodology, the Call for Sites, the Assessment and the reasons for the selection of the proposed sites. - (iii) Other Technical Evidence.
-A listing, with a short explanation of work undertaken, of material gathered since the decision to prepare for a review of the NP in May 2018 (census data, local housing needs, local business concerns, traffic, roads & transport, town centre and planning records).
-An assessment of past housing delivery rates was agreed with RCC in July 2022. (to be updated when 2021 data becomes available).
+In addition to community consultation, there has been continuous engagement with the business community. - (ii) Housing Site Assessment.
+A comprehensive document which describes the process (including a summary of engagement and consultation), giving details of methodology, the Call for Sites, the Assessment and the reasons for the selection of proposed sites. - (iii) Other Technical Evidence.
+A listing, with a short explanation of work undertaken, of material gathered since the decision to prepare for a review of the NP in May 2018 (census data, local housing needs, traffic, roads & transport, town centre and planning records).
+An assessment of past housing delivery rates was agreed with RCC in July 2022.